Creative Industries Strategy Session - image supplied.

 “Creative industries are an evolving mix of sectors spanning arts, culture, screen, design, publishing and advertising.
 They cover disciplines as diverse as game development and graphic design, fashion and filmmaking, performing arts and publishing, architecture and advertising, media and music, comedy and craft.
 They include activities that are commercially-driven and community based, experimental and export-intense.”

-The South West Coast strategy development will take a similarly broad approach in considering the diverse fields that contribute to cultural, economic and social life in the south west of the state.
+The South West Creative Industry Strategy development will take a similarly broad approach in considering the diverse fields that contribute to cultural, economic and social life in the southwest of the state.

 The creative ecologies survey was one of the data gathering methods used in the project to map the Great South Coast’s creative ecology.
 The purpose of the survey was to: